gkkpch/volumio-initramfs/README.md

 |Test whether the overriding of functions works properly|open
 |Board-specifics for mp1|open
 |Verify RPi USB boot|open (find someone to do this)
-|Pick ip the plymouth issue, as a default (debian futureprototype) seems to startup and hold until booted|open
+|Pick up the plymouth issue, as a default (debian futureprototype) seems to startup and hold until booted|open
+|Plymouth can't do early display (only after systemd start, shutdown mode was/is ok), kernel module missing in initrd?
+|Initrd modules to be investigated.
 |Backport Plymouth in case successfull|open

 # **Volumio initramfs implementation**